eastmaels/steemblog.github.io/_posts/account/deanliu/2018-09-25_republic-protocol-ren-analysis-and-valuation.md

 - - -

-This page is synchronized from the post: [Republic Protocol (REN) Analysis and Valuation.](https://steemit.com/@deanliu/republic-protocol-ren-analysis-and-valuation)
+This page is synchronized from the post: ['Republic Protocol (REN) Analysis and Valuation.'](https://steemit.com/@deanliu/republic-protocol-ren-analysis-and-valuation)